cs-uob/COMSM0049/docs/coursework/COURSEWORK.md

 ### Short presentation - individual (graded 30%)

 You will individually present your project to both lecturers + one TA.
 You will provide an overview of the whole project and highlight your individual contributions.
 You will be expected to demonstrate sufficient knowledge of the project.
+You should prepare a 5 minutes presentation that will be followed by 10 minutes of questions.

 **Submission Instructions:** TBC